kredati/cin2999f21/reverse_timeline.md

 * You have submitted your first essay for publication.

 #### Year 3
+* Apply for a SSHRC, due by the end of September/early October (precise deadline varies by year).
 * Complete a dissertation prospectus.
 (First draft: September; approved: absolutely not later than the end of November.)
 * Apply for a summer course in summer of year 3, if you wish.
 * Consult with your supervisor about fieldwork and funding it.
 * Start writing your first dissertation chapter (starting in December [winter break] and after).
+* Apply for an OGS.
 * Present work-in-progress from this dissertation chapter at SCMS (end of March).
 * Complete your first dissertation chapter, the earlier the better; end of July is a hard deadline realistic and gives your supervisor(y committee) enough time to read & respond before the beginning of the school year.
 * Any (or at least most) field research you must do should take place during this summer.